RyanNgCT/m0rsarchive-writeup/README.md

 ...
 ```

-So instead of using `argv[1]` a.k.a. file name of the target image to be decoded to text (archive password), I used an input field.
+So instead of using `argv[1]` a.k.a. file name of the target image to be decoded to text (archive password), I used an input field as a POC.
+I later changed this to be supplied as an argument when using `decodeMorse` in `solve.py`.

 Thereafter, I proceeded to write [an initial version of solve.py](./initial_solve.py) which calls the `decodeMorse` function in the helper `mocr.py`.
 The main purpose of `mocr.py` is to decode the image and return the "password" to `solve.py`, which does the actual extracting of each layer/level of archive.